 JMSC1003.
-Statistics for journalists (6 credits) (for BJ students only)
+Fundamentals of data journalism (6 credits) (for BJ students only)

 With news as its core subject matter, this course is tailored to the needs of journalists and designed to enable students to apply basic concepts of statistics and rules of reporting statistics to the practice of quality journalism.
 Topics include controversies in reporting statistics, random variables, probability distributions, causation/association, sampling, confidence interval, hypotheses testing, simple linear regression, and error and bias testing.
 Assessment: 70% coursework, 30% examination.